-The Additional Further Notes and Additional Further GDP-linked Securities were issued as a third stage of the Debt Operation as a package in exchange for the termination of certain state-guaranteed loans extended by Sberbank of Russia ("Sberbank") to state-owned entities (Ukravtodor and Yuzhnoye) (the "Sberbank Exchange").
-The Sberbank Exchange was also carried out on a basis similar to the Exchange Terms, except that (i) Sberbank received New Notes maturing in 2019 in an aggregate principal amount equal to 75 per cent. of the principal amount of the relevant guaranteed loans (plus accrued interest to 12 February 2016 on the guaranteed loans) and (ii) GDP-linked Securities representing 25 per cent. of the principal amount of such guaranteed loans.
+The Fourth Additional Further Series No. 1 Notes and the Fourth Additional Further GDP-linked Securities were issued as a fifth stage of the Debt Operation as a package in exchange for the termination of the loan facility (the "VTB/Ukravtodor Facility") extended by VTB Capital plc ("VTB") to the State Road Agency of Ukraine (Ukravtodor) (formerly known as The State Road Administration of Ukraine (Ukravtodor)) ("Ukravtodor") (the "VTB Exchange").
+The VTB Exchange was carried out on a basis similar to the Exchange Terms, except that VTB received (i) the Fourth Additional Further Series No. 1 Notes maturing in 2019 in an aggregate principal amount equal to 75 per cent. of the principal amount of the VTB/Ukravtodor Facility (plus accrued interest to and including 29 February 2016) and (ii) Fourth Additional Further GDP-linked Securities representing 25 per cent. of the principal amount of the VTB/Ukravtodor Facility.

-Following the issuance thereof, the Notes and the GDP-linked Securities trade separately.
-However, there are contractual connections between the Notes and the GDP-linked Securities, including through the default provisions in the Notes and the put option in the GDP-linked Securities.
-See "Terms and Conditions of the Notes" and "Terms and Conditions of the GDP-linked Securities".
+Following the issuance thereof, Further Notes and Further GDP-linked Securities trade separately.
+However, there are contractual connections between Further Notes and Further GDP-linked Securities, including through the default provisions in Further Notes and the put option in Further GDP-linked Securities.
+See "Terms and Conditions of the Further GDP-linked Securities".